 In the past century, nothing created more wealth, at a faster pace, than a solid stock portfolio.
 According to one respected metric, housing between 1928 and 2013 has averaged an annualized return of 3.7%; over that same span, stocks had a 9.5% annualized return.

-Even if you cut the timespan down to 1975-2013, stocks returned more than triple the return than housing.
+Even if you cut the timespan down to 1975-2013, stocks returned more than triple the return of the housing market.

 Stocks are Easy